Madrid property investment: a Case study

 |Net return in 5 years||46%|

-Read the September 2018 update from Pierre on the Madrid real estate market: Madrid real estate prices are up 21%: Is this sustainable?
+Read the September 2018 update from Brian on the Madrid real estate market: Madrid real estate prices are up 21%: Is this sustainable?

 If you are looking to buy in Spain, we would suggest that you read our earlier paper on Property hunting: 6 essential reasons for loving your Spanish real estate shopper.
 This paper is very interesting and gives you some of the important reasons why working with a property hunter is very useful for foreigners looking to buy in Spain.
 You will find specific samples our independent local partners worked on in Alicante, Valencia, Barcelona and Madrid.
 If you are looking to buy a property in Barcelona, read our Barcelona “Case study” article of May 2018.

-About Pierre and his team, our Property hunter in Madrid.
+About Brian and his team, our Property hunter in Madrid.

 We help clients locate, purchase and renovate property in Madrid.
 We also serve as a full-time property manager for those who wish to let their properties.
 We have a large portfolio of actively managed properties and have helped over three hundred clients find their dream homes and investments.
 Get in touch today if you’d like to learn how we can help you invest in Madrid.